-What are the obligations of employers - under Dutch employment law?
+What are the obligations of employers under Dutch employment law?

-Under Dutch employment law, all employees have certain basic rights such as being paid at least minimum wage, protection against discrimination based on gender identity or religion among other things.
-Employers must also abide by various regulations regarding working conditions such as maximum weekly hours worked, and overtime pay for any additional hours worked past those limits if agreed upon.
-With these fundamental principles established, let’s now turn our focus to exploring the rights and responsibilities of employers under Dutch employment law.
+Under Dutch employment law, all employees have basic rights such as payment of at least the minimum wage (in Dutch: minimumloon), protection against discrimination based on gender identity or religion, and regulated working conditions.
+Employers must also abide by regulations regarding maximum weekly hours and overtime pay for any additional hours worked past those limits if agreed upon.

 Rights and responsibilities of employers in the Netherlands